coderefinery/TTT4HPC_parallel_workflows/content/parallelization/parallelize_using_workflow_manager.md

 Run Snakemake with

 ```
-snakemake --snakefile Snakefile --profile profiles/slurm --software-deployment-method apptainer conda
+snakemake --snakefile Snakefile --profile profiles/slurm/ --software-deployment-method apptainer conda

 ```

 What happens:

 1. Snakemake infers from `workflow/Snakefile` that the required input files specified in rule "All" can be created using the rule "plot_decision_boundaries" in an embarassingly parallel manner.
 (Note that input files of the rule "All" are our target output files.)

-2. The profile configuration specified in `profiles/slurm/config.yaml` tells Snakemake to submit the jobs to Slurm and to request the specified resources (cpus, memory, runtime, etc.).
+2. Snakemake looks for profile configuration file `config.yml` in the given path `profiles/slurm/`.
+The profile tells Snakemake to submit the jobs to Slurm and to request specific resources (cpus, memory, runtime, etc.).
 The resources can be specified for each rule individually.

-3. The option `--software-deployment-method` tells Snakemake to create the environments in which to the rules are run using apptainer and conda.
+3. The option `--software-deployment-method` tells Snakemake to create the environments in which the rules are run using apptainer and conda.

 4. The option `--use-conda` tells Snakemake to look for Conda/Mamba environments in `.snakemake/conda/` for the rule "plot_decision_boundaries".
 These environments will be created if they do not exist yet.